ProvableHQ/sdk/sdk/README.md

     t1--amount 3000u64-->m1
 ```

-#### 3. transfer_public
+#### 3. `transfer_public`

-Subtracts an amount of `credits` stored in the `account` mapping of the `credits.aleo program`, and
+This subtracts an amount of `credits` stored in the `account` mapping of the `credits.aleo program`, and
-adds that amount to the `account` mapping of the receiver.
+adds that subtracted amount to the `account` mapping of the receiver.
 This function is 100% public and does not consume or generate
 any records.

 ```mermaid